poppadum/dynquee/doc/config.md

 ## Scaling Media
 With default settings, still images are zoomed to fit the marquee screen but keep their original aspect ratio; videos are not resized.

 If you want to scale videos to the height of the marquee, a helper script `play_video_scaled.sh` is provided.
 The comments in the config file explain how to use it.
 Note that the script uses the `marquee_width` & `marquee_height` settings in the config file to calculate video output size, so change those settings to match your marquee screen.
-Bear in mind that video scaling can tax the CPU which will leave Recalbox fewer CPU cycles available to run emulators.
+Bear in mind that video scaling can tax the CPU which will leave Recalbox fewer CPU cycles available to run emulators[^cpu-usage].

+[^cpu-usage]: Here is the abbreviated output of `top` when running a scaled video at the same time as the Libretro Mame2003+ emulator on my Pi4 2GB: `ffmpeg` is using ~120% of the four cores:

+    ```
+      PID USER      PR  NI    VIRT    RES  %CPU  %MEM     TIME+ S COMMAND
+     2047 root      20   0  476.7m  50.1m 119.0   3.4   0:34.02 R ffmpeg -hide_banner -loglevel error -c:v rawvideo -pix_fmt rgb565le -filter:v scale=iw*2/2.58888:360 -fbdev -xoffset 320 /dev/fb0 -re -i /recalbox/share/dynquee/media/mame/cabal.mp4
+     2057 root      20   0  637.0m 159.3m  19.6  10.7   0:07.37 S /usr/bin/retroarch -L /usr/lib/libretro/mame2003_plus_libretro.so --config /recalbox/share/system/configs/retroarch/retroarchcustom.cfg --appendconfig /recalbox/share_init/overlays/mame/mame.cfg|/recalbox/share/system/configs/retroarch/retroarchcustom.cfg
+      515 root       9 -11  986.9m   7.4m   5.9   0.5   0:29.02 S /usr/bin/pulseaudio --exit-idle-time=-1 --log-target=syslog --daemonize --use-pid-file
+     1380 root      20   0 1728.9m 236.9m   5.2  16.0   2:59.84 S /usr/bin/emulationstation
+     …
+     ```

 The more closely you match your images and videos to the aspect ratio and resolution of your marquee display the better it will look.